 After confirming that the sensor has been registered, you should check that a virtual environment has been created for that sensor’s pack.

 You can check this by confirming the existence of the

 /opt/stackstorm/virtualenvs/<pack name> directory.
 If the directory and

 virtual environment doesn’t exist, you can create it using this command:

 st2 run packs.setup_virtualenv packs=<pack name>

-If after checking that the sensor is registered and virtual environment exists, sensor still doesn’t appear to be running or working, you should run sensor container service in the foreground in debug and single sensor mode.
-In this mode sensor container will only run the sensor you specified and all the log messages with level DEBUG and higher will be printed directly to the console.
+If the sensor still doesn’t appear to be running or working, you should run the sensor container service in the foreground in debug and single sensor mode.
+In this mode the sensor container will only run the sensor you specified and all log messages with level DEBUG and higher will be printed directly to the console.

 The log output will usually give you a clue as to what is going on.
 Common issues include typos and syntax errors in the sensor class code, uncaught exceptions being thrown that causes the sensor to exit, etc.